Maysa-B/trybewarts/README.md

 ### Deploy

-If you are interested in seeing the final result you can access by this [link](https://trybewarts-maysa-b.vercel.app/) the final result.
+If you are interested in seeing the final result you can access it by this [link](https://trybewarts-maysa-b.vercel.app/).

 ---------------